Research Catalogue Extended Guide

 the edit request page, found when clicking edit icon on an exposition in review

-The reviewers will see a list of expositions that they are reviewers of on top of their “my profile” page.
 Within the exposition they can use the “REVIEW” menu to leave notes to themselves, which are only visible to them and the portal administrator.
 Typically further communication between the portal admin and the reviewer takes place through the messaging system or by e-mail.

-Final publication or rejection
+Final Publication or Rejection

 Once the review process has been completed, the portal can choose to either publish or dismiss the exposition.
 If the exposition is dismissed, this means that the editing rights are returned to the author.
 The author can resubmit the same exposition later, at which point the review process starts again.
 Instead of rejecting, one can also put the exposition “in revision”, which means the author can make changes, while the exposition is still listed on the “reviewing” tab of administration.